Installing the Sudoji Agent

 If you'd rather inspect the script before running it (recommended for production), download it with your key pre-embedded from the dashboard, then run it manually:

-Once the script finishes, your server appears as ACTIVE in the Servers page and you can start chatting from the portal immediately.
+Once the script finishes, your server appears as ACTIVE under Servers on the Devices page and you can start chatting from the portal immediately.
 The manual steps below are only needed if you prefer full control over each stage.

 Prerequisites — Manual install